-- 1. Add measured detergent to the washer.
-Then place a sorted load of clothes in the washer. - Sort and load clothes as described on pages 13 and 14. - If desired, you may also add color safe bleach. - 2.
-(OPTIONAL STEP) If desired, add measured liquid chlorine bleach to the liquid bleach dispenser.
-See page 11. - Use only liquid chlorine bleach in the bleach dispenser. - 3.
-Close the washer lid. - Turn the Load Size Selector to the setting that corresponds with the size of your wash load and the type of fabric being washed. - See pages 13 and 14 for loading suggestions. - To change the load size setting after the washer has started to fill, turn the Selector to the desired new setting. - 5.
-Select a Wash-Rinse Temperature with the Water Temperature Selector.
-Match the water temperatures with the type of fabric and soils being washed. - See page 15 for water temperature guidelines.
+- Add measured detergent to the washer.
+Then place a sorted load of clothes in the washer. - Sort and load clothes as described on page 10. - If desired, you may also add color-safe all-fabric bleach. - (OPTIONAL STEP) If desired, add measured liquid chlorine bleach to the liquid bleach dispenser (see page 8). - Use only liquid chlorine bleach in the bleach dispenser. - 3.
+Close the washer lid. - 4.
+Select a load size.

+Turn the Load Size Selector to the setting that corresponds with the size of the wash load and the type of fabric being washed.